bloominstituteoftechnology/java-webemployees/README.md

 ## Introduction

 The purpose of this application is to show how to use Maven, Spring, and Tomcat together to produce a functioning Rest API Backend system.
-This system does NOT make use of a database, in favor of storing all of its data in an ArrayList.
-The application initializes this ArrayList and provides a few endpoints to read the data from that list.
+This system makes use of an H2 database.

 ## Data Layout